 My wife and I have been bona fide music theatre enthusiasts for decades.
 It is far and away my favorite form of popular entertainment.
-We travel to Manhattan once or twice per year, and make it a priority to see two Broadway shows during most of our visits there.
+We travel to Manhattan oncye or twice per year, and make it a priority to see two Broadway shows during most of our visits there.
 There is nothing like seeing these wonderful shows in their official homes in Gotham City.
 These performers are all accomplished multihyphenates and a marvel to watch.
 Most recently, we saw Billy Porter in a remarkable, star-making performance in "Kinky Boots."
 This was the best stage performance I've seen in memory... he totally blew me away!
 By my count, my wife and I have had the great fortune to see 11 Tony Winners for Best Musical on Broadway, along with many more in major "Broadway Across America" productions in our DC/Baltimore hometown areas.
 What a treat!
 Although it's no simple task for me to whittle down my faves to a Top 10 list, here's my attempt (in no particular order), noting that this list is limited to shows I've actually seen on Broadway: 1.
 Wicked, 2.
 Rent, 3.
 The Producers, 4.
 The Book of Mormon, 5.
 Monty Python's Spamalot, 6.
 Once, 7.
 Kinky Boots, 8.
 The Lion King, 9.
 Avenue Q, 10.
-The Who's Tommy.
+A Gentleman's Guide to Love and Murder.
 I'm sure this list will continue to evolve as we take in more memorable shows in the future.
 A hearty round of applause (and a million "thank yous") to the writers, choreographers, actors, directors, technical pros and other contributors to these wonderful productions.

 It was an interesting experiment, and something truly out of the ordinary for me.
 Hopefully, my regrets for conducting it will have a short half-life.
 The HL artist/band page accumulated more than 51,000 Likes from around the world over three years, but most of them were worthless.
 Similarly, lots of my posts garnered an enviable number of Likes, but most of the people behind those Likes weren't listening to the music or watching the music videos.
 What exactly were they Liking?
 Only a behavioral or social psychologist could figure out that puzzling behavior.
 Anyway, HL was never really cut out for social media, so at least the big one has been excommunicated.
 Feels like a cleansing already.